uyilmaz16/Stack_Ensemble_Classification_Customer_Behavior/README.md

 LDA and SVM were trained on a differently pre-processed set: Categorical features and constant columns were removed; missing values were imputed.
 Meta-learner:
 While training random Forest algorithm on the outputs of base learners, 5-fold cross validation was applied to estimate the performance of our algorithm.
 In addition, stratification was applied in cross validation, since our data set is imbalanced.

+(I reduced the training data before uploading here since it was very large and exceeded the size limit.)